How To Explicitly Teach Phonics Rules

 Join us for one of our FREE on-demand PD trainings to learn more about our exact process for supporting students who need extra support.

-If you work in the elementary setting - Stay tuned for our training, “Delivering Effective Elementary Literacy Intervention: The 5-Step Framework for Grades K-6” coming soon!
+If you work in the elementary setting - Join us for our FREE training, “Delivering Effective Elementary Literacy Intervention: The 5-Step Framework for Grades K-6.”
+Click here to register.

 If you work in the secondary setting - Check out “Delivering Effective Secondary Literacy Intervention: The 5-Step Framework for Grades 6–12” to learn more and get free resources you can use to support your instruction! ➡️ Click here to sign up!